Ayush144/HTML---CSS-Mini-Project---HTML---CSS-Mini-Project---kl59xp196mnb/README.md

 # html-css-project
-Tittle - Rstaurant website
+Tittle - Rstaurant website,
-prizes of food available
+prices of food available,
 navigation bar based on categories of food.